TL;DR

 • Great for general tasks, creative writing, and brainstorming

-• Large plugin ecosystem (with paid plans)
+• Large plugin ecosystem with Custom GPTs

 • Strong coding abilities